northfieldzz/came/README.md

-# inspector_camera
+# came

-It provides a python wrapper library for the camera needed for image AI inference.
+It provides a python wrapper library for the camera.

 The Camera object has a common interface.